 Ecommerce inventory management is the process of tracking the quantity, location, pricing and product mix of an ecommerce business across all channels.
-With ecommerce inventory management, businesses can easily identify which goods are in stock, understocked, overstocked or completely out of stock and adapt their operations accordingly.
+The goal of this is to identify the current stock level and adapt inventory operations accordingly.

 By implementing good strategies and inventory management software, you can easily access information on which goods are in stock, overstocked, understocked, or out of stock completely preventing overselling, underselling, and marketplace fees.